 My child is getting poor results/is struggling in lessons, what support is available?

 The first port of call should always be your child's classroom teacher; it is they who will have the best grasp of your child's strengths and weaknesses and will therefore be best placed to suggest additional practice or advice.
 Please encourage your child to be responsible for their own learning and proactively seek out assistance in the classroom or at breaktimes.
-If you wish to provide additional support to your child at home you will find that the Progress Ladder provides a clear breakdown of each of the topics as well as links and references to MyMaths and the Kerboodle textbooks.
+If you wish to provide additional support to your child at home you will find that the Progress Ladder provides a clear breakdown of each of the topics as well as links and references to the Kerboodle textbooks.
 Additionally there is a link to "Other Useful Websites" on the right which lists numerous other online resources, maintained by third parties, which we believe to be helpful.
-Finally, the Head of Department and/or the Subject Prefects run a support clinic at lunchtimes in M5 which is designed to help students who are stuck on a particular problem.
+Finally, the Head of Department and/or the Subject Prefects run a support clinic at lunchtimes in M10 which is designed to help students who are stuck on a particular problem.

 I would like to help my child and need to know what they are studying at the moment, where can I find this out?